Braves vs. Brewers Player Props Betting Odds

 Contreras Stats

-- William Contreras has 80 hits with 18 doubles, a triple, 10 home runs and 31 walks.
-He has driven in 37 runs with one stolen base.
+- William Contreras has 80 hits with 18 doubles, a triple, 10 home runs, 31 walks and 37 RBI.
+He's also stolen one base.

 Contreras Recent Games